Jan. 6 police officers sue to block Trump's $1.8B anti-weaponization fund

 politics political scandals

-Two police officers who defended the U.S. Capitol from rioters on January 6, 2021, have filed a lawsuit seeking to block the creation of a nearly $1.8 billion anti-weaponization fund.
-The lawsuit aims to prevent those who took part in the violence from receiving payouts from the program.
+Two police officers who defended the U.S. Capitol during the January 6, 2021, insurrection have filed a lawsuit to block the creation of a nearly $1.8 billion government fund.
+Officers Harry Dunn and Daniel Hodges are seeking to prevent the anti-weaponization fund from providing payouts to those who took part in the violence at the Capitol.

-The $1.776 billion fund was established as part of a settlement between the Department of Justice and President Donald Trump, resolving a $10 billion lawsuit Trump filed over the leak of his tax records by an IRS employee.
-The fund is intended to compensate Trump allies who claim they were victims of prosecutorial overreach or that the government weaponized the legal system against them.
+The $1.776 billion fund was established by the Department of Justice as part of a settlement to resolve a $10 billion lawsuit filed by President Donald Trump against the IRS and Treasury Department over the leak of his tax records.
+The fund is intended to compensate allies of the president who claim the government weaponized the legal system against them.

-The lawsuit alleges that the fund is an illegal slush fund and characterizes its creation as the most brazen act of presidential corruption this century.
-The officers claim the program will be used to finance insurrectionists and paramilitary groups that commit violence in the president's name, effectively funding and encouraging further acts of political violence.
+The lawsuit alleges that the program is an illegal slush fund and describes its creation as the most brazen act of presidential corruption this century.
+The officers argue that the fund will be used to reward January 6 insurrectionists and finance paramilitary groups that commit violence in the president's name, thereby funding and encouraging acts of political violence.

 Police sue to block Jan 6 rioters from payouts via Trump's 'Anti-Weaponization Fund'